riaanlom/laravel-exchange-rate/README.md

 The return value is an array of `\Yoelpc4\LaravelExchangeRate\ExchangeRate` object.

-## Switching Implementation
+## Switching Provider

-You can switch between supported providers
+You can switch between available providers

 ```php
 try {